Turbine: Theory of operation

 In practice, modern turbine designs use both reaction and impulse concepts to varying degrees whenever possible.
 Wind turbines use an airfoil to generate a reaction lift from the moving fluid and impart it to the rotor.
 Wind turbines also gain some energy from the impulse of the wind, by deflecting it at an angle.
 Turbines with multiple stages may use either reaction or impulse blading at high pressure.
 Steam turbines were traditionally more impulse but continue to move towards reaction designs similar to those used in gas turbines.
 At low pressure the operating fluid medium expands in volume for small reductions in pressure.
 Under these conditions, blading becomes strictly a reaction type design with the base of the blade solely impulse.
-The reason is due to the effect of the rotation speed for each blade.
+The reason is the effect of the rotation speed for each blade.
 As the volume increases, the blade height increases, and the base of the blade spins at a slower speed relative to the tip.
 This change in speed forces a designer to change from impulse at the base, to a high reaction-style tip.

 Classical turbine design methods were developed in the mid 19th century.
 Vector analysis related the fluid flow with turbine shape and rotation.
 Graphical calculation methods were used at first.
 Formulae for the basic dimensions of turbine parts are well documented and a highly efficient machine can be reliably designed for any fluid flow condition.
 Some of the calculations are empirical or 'rule of thumb' formulae, and others are based on classical mechanics.
 As with most engineering calculations, simplifying assumptions were made.

 Velocity triangles can be used to calculate the basic performance of a turbine stage.
 Gas exits the stationary turbine nozzle guide vanes at absolute velocity Va1.
 The rotor rotates at velocity U. Relative to the rotor, the velocity of the gas as it impinges on the rotor entrance is Vr1.
 The gas is turned by the rotor and exits, relative to the rotor, at velocity Vr2.
 However, in absolute terms the rotor exit velocity is Va2.
 The velocity triangles are constructed using these various velocity vectors.
 Velocity triangles can be constructed at any section through the blading (for example: hub, tip, midsection and so on) but are usually shown at the mean stage radius.
 Mean performance for the stage can be calculated from the velocity triangles, at this radius, using the Euler equation: